Valuations on manifolds and integral geometry: Background

 Let $P\in \cp(X)$ be a compact submanifold with corners.
 For any point $x\in P$ let $T_xP\subset T_xX$ denote the tangent cone of $P$ at the point $x$.
 It is defined as follows: One can easily see that $T_xP$ is a convex polyhedral cone.
 If $P$ has no corners or boundary then $T_xP$ is the usual tangent space of $P$ at $x$.
 Let $(T_xP)^\circ \subset T^*_xX$ denote the dual cone.
 Recall that the dual cone $C^o$ of a convex cone $C$ in a linear space $W$ is defined by

 By definition the normal cycle of $P$ is a subset $N(P)\subset \PP_X$ defined by

-It is well known (and easy to see) that $N(P)$ is $(n-1)$-dimensional submanifold (with singularities in general); it is a cycle, i.e. $\pt N(P)=0$; and it is Legendrian with respect to the canonical contact structure on $\PP_X$.
+It is well known (and easy to see) that $N(P)$ is $(n-1)$-dimensional submanifold (with singularities in general); the orientation of $X$ induces an orientation of $N(P)$; it is a cycle, i.e. $\pt N(P)=0$; and it is Legendrian with respect to the canonical contact structure on $\PP_X$.

 \begin{remark} J. Fu \cite{fu-94} has defined normal cycle of a subanalytic subset of a real analytic manifold.
 An essentially equivalent notion of characteristic cycle of such a set was introduced independently using different tools by Kashiwara (see \cite{kashiwara-schapira}).
 In this article we are not going to use this more complicated situation. \end{remark}